ScottLogic/blog/_posts/2024-04-18-monitoring-codebuild-build-status.md

     3. Have unique URLS
     4. Only have one instance deployed for each user

-These requirements mean that the IAP must keep track of the state of the Codebuild build jobs for the child apps.
+These requirements mean that the IAP must keep track of the state of the CodeBbuild build jobs for the child apps.

-Initially, the build job status was retrieved by polling Codebuild, using SDK.
+Initially, the build job status was retrieved by polling CodeBuild, using SDK.
 Polling has it’s limitations and felt like a clunky way of doing things, so we looked to AWS, which would surely have a better solution.

 ## EventBridge

 A vast majority of AWS services generate [events](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-service-event.html) when there is a change in the service or application.
 AWS EventBridge can have rules that listen for certain events; for example, a rule could listen for when an EC2 instance changes from ‘Pending’ to ‘Running’.
-In the case of IAP, a rule was created to listen for the status change in the Codebuild build job.
+In the case of IAP, a rule was created to listen for the status change in the CodeBuild build job.

 The EventBridge rule was configured to send the event to an endpoint in our NextJS app, which stored the details in DynamoDB.
-The team decided to use DynamoDB as the source of truth for the Codebuild build status so that if the NextJS app went down, the status of the child apps wouldn’t be lost.
+The team decided to use DynamoDB as the source of truth for the CodeBuild build status so that if the NextJS app went down, the status of the child apps wouldn’t be lost.

 Talking of the app going down, we needed to think about redundancy, and what happens if the app goes down whilst a child app build is running.
 EventBridge can use SQS as a dead letter queue (DLQ); if the endpoint doesn’t return a 200 response, the event is sent to an SQS queue.
 After a glance at [SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/introduction/), it seemed we’d be able to get the events from the DLQ - happy days!
 (Side note, how many [TLAs](https://en.wikipedia.org/wiki/Three-letter_acronym) can I fit into this blog post?)